fluffypony/mcp-code-indexer/docs/git-hook-setup.md

 # Navigate to your git project
 cd /path/to/your/project

-# Test git hook analysis on recent changes
+# Test git hook analysis on recent changes (staged changes)
 mcp-code-indexer --githook

+# Or analyze a specific commit
+mcp-code-indexer --githook abc123def

+# Or analyze a range of commits (useful for rebases)
+mcp-code-indexer --githook abc123..def456
 ```

-**What you'll see**: The tool analyzes recent git changes and updates descriptions for modified files.
+**What you'll see**: The tool analyzes git changes and updates descriptions for modified files.

+### Usage Modes

+The `--githook` command supports three modes:

+1. **Current Changes** (default): `--githook` - Analyzes staged changes
+2. **Specific Commit**: `--githook COMMIT_HASH` - Analyzes a particular commit
+3. **Commit Range**: `--githook HASH1 HASH2` - Analyzes all commits from HASH1 to HASH2

 ### Automatic Setup